krisnagoda/School_District_Analysis/README.md

 **Note:** In the v2 district_summary_df we have replaced all Thomas High School 9 grade data with NaN.

-How is the school summary affected?
+### How is the school summary affected?

+Text and screenshots here

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Text and screenshots here

-How does replacing the ninth-grade scores affect the following:
+### How does replacing the ninth-grade scores affect the following:

-  Math and reading scores by grade
+  **Math and reading scores by grade**

+  Text and screenshots here

-  Scores by school spending
+  **Scores by school spending**

+  Text and screenshots here

-  Scores by school size
+  ** Scores by school size

+  Text and screenshots here

-  Scores by school type
+  ** Scores by school type

+  Text and screenshots here

 ## Summary